Border controls were stopped at N Ireland ports after the threats | ExBulletin

 Local Mayor Peter Johnston said there had been deeply disturbing graffiti and a very noticeable rise in tensions in the community.

 Since the UK left the economic structures of the European Union in late 2020, customs and veterinary controls have been in place for goods moving between Britain and the bloc.
-Under the terms of the UK-EU divorce there are also controls on British goods going to Northern Ireland because it shares a border with EU member Ireland.
+Under the terms of the UK-EU divorce there are also new documents and controls for some British goods going to Northern Ireland because it shares a border with EU member Ireland.

 An open border between Northern Ireland and the Republic of Ireland is a key pillar of the peace process that ended decades of violence in the region.
-With Britain outside the EU, the only way to avoid controls along this border was to keep Northern Ireland bound by some of the EU rules – and that means controls on trade between Northern Ireland and the rest of the UK.
+With Britain outside the EU, the only way to avoid customs declarations and controls along this border was to keep Northern Ireland bound by some of the EU rules – and that means new bureaucracy for trade between Northern Ireland and the rest. of MB

 The decision is opposed by pro-British unionist politicians, who say it goes to a border in the Irish Sea between Northern Ireland and the rest of the UK Police have warned that violent pro-British loyalist groups could take advantage of tensions .

+There is no place in society for intimidation and threats against someone going to his workplace, the Executive said about the separation of powers in a statement.

+Following the unanimous sentencing, there are conflicting views of Northern Ireland’s post-Brexit status.
+Northern Ireland’s Irish nationalist parties widely support Brexit deals, but union parties say they create a wedge between Northern Ireland and the rest of the UK

-Ian Paisley, a lawmaker from the pro-British Democratic Unionist Party, said the Brexit deal had upset the delicate balance of the community that exists here.
+Ian Paisley, a lawmaker from the pro-British Democratic Unionist Party, said the new trade deals had upset the delicate balance of the community that exists here.

 Those who thought they could impose something against the will of any unionist are now reaping the seeds of division they have sown, he said.